Close

 Application Costs and Fees

-• Student visas: €50 for campus France procedures
+• Student visas: €50 (approximately $53 USD) for Campus France procedures

 Application Locations